 Cultural Program:

-As part of the Bulaan Buruugaa NgaliExhibition, Regional Galleries are hosting a series of workshops and events celebrating Bundjalung weaving traditions.
-Scroll down to ‘Upcoming Sessions’ for the latest event details.
+As part of the Bulaan Buruugaa NgaliExhibition, Regional Galleries hosted a series of workshops and events celebrating Bundjalung weaving traditions.

 Bulaan Buruugaa Ngali Exhibition presents new work by contemporary First Nations artists responding to their great grandmothers’ artistry of weaving alongside historic woven objects from the collection of the Australian Museum.
 The exhibition will launch Saturday 21 December 2024 at Grafton Regional Gallery.